 The following information must be provided by you to your attorney so it can be supplied to the Court by way of Complaint.

 The complaint must be signed by the applicant in front of their attorney.
-Your attorney will prepare a Order Fixing Hearing for Name Change.
+Your attorney will prepare an Order Fixing Hearing for Name Change.
 The complaint and Order are filed in the Superior Court.
 The Order will be signed by the Judge setting forth the date to come to court and other legal requirements, such as publication and notice.
-Your attorney will submit the Order for Hearing to be published in a newspaper of general readership, such as the Home News Tribune.
+Your attorney will submit the Order for Hearing to be published in a newspaper of general readerships, such as the Home News Tribune.
 Proof of publication must be filed with the court.
 A proposed Judgment for Name Change is forwarded to the Judge to be signed if the approved.

-On the date selected by the Court the matter will be opened to the Court on the Complaint of the Plaintiff, the plaintiff having appeared by their attorney seeking a judgment allowing him/her to assume the new name.
-Following questioning of the applicant and it appearing from the Verified Complaint that the plaintiff complied with the requirements of the statute in such case made and provided, and it further appearing that after notice of the hearing was duly published, no reasonable objections were made thereto, and for good cause appearing, the Court should approve the name change.
+On the date selected by the Court, the matter will be opened to the Court on the Complaint of the Plaintiff, the plaintiff having appeared by their attorney seeking a judgment allowing him/her to assume the new name.
+Following questioning of the applicant and it appears from the Verified Complaint that the plaintiff complied with the requirements of the statute in such case made and provided, and it further appearing that after notice of the hearing was duly published, no reasonable objections were made thereto, and for good cause appearing, the Court should approve the name change.
 However, the work by your attorney is still not done.
-The Judgment for Name Change must be signed the Judge.
+The Judgment for Name Change must be signed by the Judge.
 Your attorney shall cause to be published in the Home News & Tribune or another newspaper a copy of the Judgment; Within 20 days after the entry of the Judgment, your attorney will cause to be filed a certified copy of the judgment, together with an affidavit of publication, with the Clerk of Middlesex County, as well as the Secretary of the State of New Jersey, pursuant to the statute and rules.